 Students unable to attend Room Draw, i.e., students studying abroad during the spring semester, students who are participating in an off-campus internship, students with a class during Room Draw, etc., are encouraged to make arrangements with one of their desired fall roommates, or trusted classmates, to serve as a "proxy" for them at Room Draw.
 A student serving as a proxy must be present a room draw.
-Proxy forms are available in the Student Life & Learning Office.
+Proxy forms are available on my.gcc.edu.
 Questions regarding the proxy process may be directed to the Housing Coordinator.